Clemapfel/jluna/docs/manual.md

 #### From Julia-side Values

 Sometimes, we want a Julia-side pointer to a Julia-side object.
 This is useful when handling large arrays, or when trying to reference a Julia-side object that is not bound to any variable.
-Julias standard library provides `pointer_from_objref`, however, this function is highly unreliable because it can only be used on mutable types.
+Julia's standard library provides `pointer_from_objref`, however, this function is highly unreliable because it can only be used on mutable types.

 Instead, jluna provides the C++ function `as_julia_pointer`, which returns a pointer to arbitrary Julia-side objects, even if they are immutable: